thadaJ/autoInsight/README.md

 copy autoInsight.py to your working directory

 ## Step2:
-Import data and use the library as follows.
+Import data and use the library in your jupyter notebook as follows.
 (XGBoost_Data_Exploration.ipynb)

 ```python
 import autoInsight as ai